atbcb/usab-uswds/news/_posts/2020-03-17-access-board-cancels-town-hall-meeting-and-trainings-in-philadelphia.md

 title: Access Board Cancels Town Hall Meeting and Trainings in Philadelphia
 date: 'March 17, 2020'
 excerpt: >-
-  The Access Board has cancelled its town hall meeting and trainings in Philadelphia on May 6 to protect public health and help prevent . . .
+  The Access Board has cancelled its town hall meeting and trainings in Philadelphia on May 6 to protect public health and help prevent further spread of . . .
 tags:
   - training
 featured: false